aakordas/mj-semantic-checker/README.md

 # MiniJava semantic checker

-A semantic checker for MiniJava programs, using the visitor pattern.
+A semantic checker for MiniJava programs, using the visitor design pattern.
 If a program is semantically correct, it prints in the standard output, the offsets of the fields and the methods of the classes.
 These offsets are defined as: